 A08:2021-Software and Data Integrity Failures

-Software and data integrity failures are defined as code and infrastructure that are not protected against integrity violations.
-For example, when an application relies upon plugins, libraries, or modules from untrusted sources, repositories, and content delivery networks (CDNs).
+Software and data integrity failures are defined as code and infrastructure not protected against integrity violations.
+For example, an application relies upon plugins, libraries, or modules from untrusted sources, repositories, and content delivery networks (CDNs).

 A09:2021-Security Logging and Monitoring Failures

 Security Logging and Monitoring Failures include errors in detecting, escalating, and responding to live breaches.
 Without logging and monitoring, a violation or breach will not be seen.
 Examples of insufficient logging, detection, and monitoring include not logging auditable events like logins or failed logins, warnings and errors that generate inadequate or unclear log messages or logs only stored locally.
 Failures in Security Logging and Monitoring Failures will impact visibility, incident alerting, and forensics.